MikeShi1993/WebSite/content/en/post/zsh/index.md

 projects: []
 ---

-The [Zsh](https://en.wikipedia.org/wiki/Z_shell) is a [Unix shell](https://en.wikipedia.org/wiki/Unix_shell), which has been developed since 1990.
+[Zsh](https://en.wikipedia.org/wiki/Z_shell) is a [Unix shell](https://en.wikipedia.org/wiki/Unix_shell), which has been developed since 1990.
 Especially by the extensions you can install via the [Oh My Zsh](http://ohmyz.sh/) framework, the work in the termial is greatly simplified.

 1. Install zsh by running